Intermediate Macdonald Polynomials and Their Vector Versions: Invariant vector-valued polynomials

 Using this isomorphism, we can now push $(\cdot,\cdot)_1$ to $\mathbb{M}_J(\phi)^{\mathfrak{H}_0}$ and obtain the basis of vector-valued orthogonal polynomials $(\Gamma(P_{J,\lambda}))_{\lambda\in L_{+,J}}$.

-In \cite[Section~6.6]{stokmanInduced}, the authors introduce a basis of $W_0$-symmetric orthogonal elements of $\mathbb{M}_J(\phi)$ that diagonalise the action of $A'_0(Y)$.
-Since our map $\Gamma$ isn't expected to preserve any of the $Y$-actions, it is unclear how these two bases are related to each other.
+In \cite[Section~6.6]{stokmanInduced}, the authors introduce a basis of $W_0$-symmetric orthogonal elements of~$\mathbb{M}_J(\phi)$ that diagonalise the action of $A'_0(Y)$.
+Since our map $\Gamma$ is not expected to preserve any of the $Y$-actions, we do not expect this basis to coincide with the intermediate Macdonald polynomials.
+However, in \cite[Theorem~7.6]{Ven25} it is shown that they coincide in the $q\to\infty$ limit.

-\section{Vector-Valued Invariant Polynomials}
+\section{Vector-valued invariant polynomials}

 Classically, there exists an isomorphism